aman2871/note-taking-project/README.md

 # Simple Note-Taking API

 This project is a simple note-taking API built using Django and Django REST Framework.
 It allows users to create, fetch, query, and update notes.
-The API does not include user management.

 ## Getting Started